Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

 Abilities that don't meet the criteria specified in rules 605.1a-b and spells aren't mana abilities.

     a.
 An ability with a target is not a mana ability, even if it could put mana into a player's mana pool when it resolves.
 The same is true for a triggered ability that could produce mana but triggers from an event other than activating a mana ability, or a triggered ability that triggers from activating a mana ability but couldn't produce mana.
 These follow the normal rules for activated or triggered abilities, as appropriate.
     b.
 A spell can never be a mana ability, even if it could put mana into a player's mana pool when it resolves.
 It's cast and resolves just like any other spell.
-Some older cards were printed with the card type "mana source"; these cards have received errata in the Oracle card :ref:erence and are now instants.
+Some older cards were printed with the card type "mana source"; these cards have received errata in the Oracle card reference and are now instants.

 .. _loyalty-abilities: